vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_10-analyze-time-stamped-data-with-time-series-insights.md

     Once you have signed in, the **Custom deployment** page will be displayed.

-1. Under **Project details**, in the **Subscription** dropdown, ensure that the Azure subscription that you intend to use for this course is selected.
+1. Under **Project details**, in the **Subscription** dropdown, ensure that the "Microsoft Learn Hosting" subscription is selected.

+    If you are choosing to use a promotional or personal Azure account, enter the subscription information in the dropdown.

 1. In the **Resource group** dropdown, select **@lab.CloudResourceGroup(ResourceGroup1).Name**.